Guide to the Next Generation of Hi-Fi Stereo Systems

 Passive speakers have been updated with several innovations in engineering and design over the past few decades.
 In home Hi-Fi, speaker preferences truly cater to the listener and the style of music to which they are listening.
 Several manufacturers offer models for floor-standing and bookshelf speakers.

-JBL continues to make a varied selection of options for the home and their L-Series gives a range of options.
-From the top L890 model to the bookshelf L830, all the models feature PolyPlas cones with a cast aluminum chassis for the main drivers, pure titanium domes on the high transducers, and mylar domes on the ultra-high transducers.
-They increase in frequency response in each model up in the series and are also available in cherry and black on each model.
+JBL continues to make a varied selection of options for the home and this company’s L-Series gives a range of options.
+From the top L890 model to the bookshelf L830, all the models feature PolyPlas cones with a cast-aluminum chassis for the main drivers, pure titanium domes on the high transducers, and mylar domes on the ultra-high transducers.
+They increase in frequency response in each model up in the series and are also available in cherry or black on each model.

 For more floor-standing options, a good option is the Klipsch Reference series.
-These speakers feature cerametallic woofers and 1” titanium horn-loaded tweeters with TracTrix Horn Technology, which is designed for a higher output using less energy.
-The RF-52 offers dual 5.25” woofers, the RF-62 has 6.5” woofers, and the RF-82 II sports 8” woofers.
-These are touted to have less distortion at higher volumes, and they increase in power handling for each model up with the RF-82 topping out at 150 Watts RMS at 8 Ohms.
+These speakers feature cerametallic woofers and 1" titanium horn-loaded tweeters with TracTrix Horn Technology, which is designed for a higher output using less energy.
+The RP-250F offers dual 5.25" woofers, the RP-260F has 6.5" woofers, and the RP-280F sports 8" woofers.
+These are touted to have less distortion at higher volumes, and they increase in power handling for each model up, with the RP-280F topping out at 150 Watts RMS at 8 Ohms.

 Boston Acoustics offers the M series, which features floor and shelf speakers.
 The M25B is a viable shelf speaker option, featuring a 5.25" woofer and a 1" extended wide-bandwidth dome tweeter with a dimple in the middle to reproduce even higher frequencies.
 The lo-Q cabinet is built to limit vibrations so it can be put on table, shelf, or stand with fewer coupled vibrations affecting the sound.